Koxinga: Concubine

 In 1661, during the Siege of Fort Zeelandia, Koxinga executed Dutch missionary Antonius Hambroek and took his teenage daughter as a concubine.
-Other Dutch (or part Dutch) women were sold to Chinese soldiers to become their "wives".
-In 1684 some of these women were still captives of the Chinese.
+Other Dutch women were sold to Chinese soldiers to become their "wives".
+In 1684 some of these Dutch wives were still captives of the Chinese.

 Personality

 Koxinga was reputed to be mentally unstable: to have a vicious temper and a tendency towards ordering executions.
 While this might be explained by the trauma of his family being killed by the Qing army and his mother's reported suicide (in order to prevent capture by the Qing), it was also speculated that he suffered from syphilis, a suspicion held by a Dutch doctor, Christian Beyer, who treated him.

 Vittorio Riccio, a Dominican missionary who knew Koxinga, noted that Koxinga held samurai ideals on bravery, used "feigned and hearty laughter" to show anger, and adhered to bushido because of his samurai training and his Japanese upbringing.
 One Spanish missionary proffered a personal opinion that his bad temper and reported propensity for violence was due to Japanese heritage; however, this same missionary's account of the number of executions attributed to Koxinga was greatly exaggerated.

 Koxinga suffered from "depressive insanity" and mental illness according to Dr. Li Yengyue.